VascoPires/VascoPires.github.io/_projects/Atomic_atoms_BookNotes.md

 description: Small changes for huge outcomes
 img: assets/img/atomic_habits.jpg
 importance: 1
-category: productivity
+category:
 giscus_comments: true
 date: 2024-11-23
 related_publications: true

-# bibliography: 2018-12-22-distill.bib
+# mudar a category to productivity

 # Optionally, you can add a table of contents to your post.
 # NOTES: